-If you have been shopping for insurance, you’ve most likely found out that there are many insurance companies that don’t like to insure a driver who runs refrigerated freight.
+If you have been shopping for insurance, you’ve most likely found out that there are many insurance companies such as Tesco van insurance offering cover for refrigerated vans.
 Refrigerated cargo requires a special type of cover that not all agents are familiar with.
 You also may have found out that premium rates for refrigerated vehicles are higher than those for other types of commercial vehicles.
 Reason for this is simply that there are more risks that are associated with reefer drivers.

 In addition to typical liability cover, refrigerated van insurance will commonly come with ‘reefer breakdown insurance’.
 This is a type of cover that protects against spoilage of refrigerated cargo caused by a breakdown in the refrigeration unit.
 This could either be because of a mechanical breakdown or because of an accident that causes the reefer to fail.

 A van driver who hauls refrigerated freight has to constantly worry/think about their reefer unit breaking down.
 Produce such as apples can usually be saved.
 However, if you’re hauling meat, seafood, or ice cream you cannot afford a break down.
 If it takes longer than expected for you to find a mechanic who will fix your reefer, the freight can go bad.